lftdev/Newsletter-sign-up-form-with-success-message/README.md

-# Frontend Mentor - Multi-step form solution
+# Frontend Mentor - Newsletter sign-up form with success message solution

-This is a solution to the [Multi-step form challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/multistep-form-YVAnSdqQBJ).
+This is a solution to the [Newsletter sign-up form with success message challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/newsletter-signup-form-with-success-message-3FC1AZbNrv).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents